gaurav-daware/CareerCompass-Ai/README.md

 - **Resume Optimization** - AI-powered suggestions to improve your resume
 - **Universal Domain Support** - Works for all careers from tech to healthcare, finance to creative

+### 🗺️ **Career Roadmap Generator** (New Feature)
+- **Personalized Learning Path** - Generate a multi-phase, step-by-step plan to transition to your target role.
+- **Milestone Tracking** - Clear milestones, duration estimates, and difficulty levels for each phase.
+- **Resource Curation** - Includes recommended skills, learning resources, essential certifications, and portfolio projects.
+- **Downloadable Plan** - Export your full roadmap as an HTML file for offline reference.

 ### 🤖 **AI Career Coach**
 - **Personalized Career Guidance** - Chat with AI for real-time career advice and resume tips
 - **Domain-Specialized Advice** - Get tailored guidance based on your career field